-The Students' Union also provide all representatives with access to relevant resources, including an archive of previous SSCC minutes, NSS results, PTES and PRES results, and handover documents prepared by previous representatives.
-We also provide briefings and reports on changes at UCL, annual processes such as ASER, and Students' Union Campaigns.
+The Students' Union also provide Academic Reps with access to relevant resources, including an archive of previous SPC minutes, NSS results, PTES and PRES results, and handover documents prepared by previous representatives.
+We also provide briefings and reports on topics and developments which help them in their role.